david-pizzi-cg/github-coding-agent-demo/README.md

 > **⚠️ Important**: Do not proceed to Phase 6 until GitHub Coding Agent has completed its work and explicitly requested a review.
 The automated phase can take several minutes depending on the complexity of the fix.

-**Note**: If GitHub Copilot defaults to main branch despite instructions, this demonstrates the platform's current limitations in branch selection.

 ### **Phase 6: Human Review & Completion** 🎉
 **User Prompt:**
 ```
 I've reviewed the draft PR from GitHub Coding Agent and I'm happy with the changes.
 The CSS link fix looks correct.
-Please mark the PR as ready for review and merge it.
+Please mark the PR as ready for review, merge it and delete copilot branch.
 ```

 **Expected AI Actions:**